biocuration/isb-website/wp-content/plugins/wp-simple-firewall/readme.txt

 > <strong>Shield + iControlWP</strong><br />
 > If you have multiple sites, then Shield [combined with iControlWP](http://icwp.io/shld8), takes the pain out of managing your websites, and covers your security, daily backup (and restore), and updating plugins/themes

+= The New Shield Pro =

+From November 2017, Shield Security now has a Pro version.

+For just $1/month:

+1. Exclusive Pro customer email support.
+1. Plugin Vulnerability Scanner.
+1. Import/Export of options across sites.
+1. Protect WooCommerce login and user registration, along with other 3rd party plugins e.g. Easy Digital Downloads, BuddyPress.
+1. Improved Audit Trail logging
+1. Exclusive early access to new security features
+1. Text customisations for visitors.
+1. No manual Pro plugin downloads - we handle this all for you automatically.
+1. (coming soon) White Labelling
+1. (coming soon) Improved performance
+1. (coming soon) Statistics and Reporting
+1. (coming soon) Select individual automatic plugin updates

+Learn more and go Pro at [our One Dollar Plugin store](http://icwp.io/ab).

+= Our Mission =

-All the wonderful features of how we protect you and your site are set out below in detail, but there are a few things about us, that you should know first:
+All the great features of how Shield protects your sites and your customers data are set out below in detail, but there are a few things about us, that you should know first:

 * We're on a mission to liberate people who manage websites from unnecessarily repetitive work, and by 2022 we want to be saving our clients over 62.5 million hours per year (and we'd love you to join us in our quest)